PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 ### Scope of work

-1. In the backend:
-	1. We add an `Environment` model (`posthog_environment` table, fields `id`, `team` and `data_team_id`, `name`, `token`) and hook it up to a new project-scoped viewset (`/api/projects/:id/environments/`).
+1. Backend: We add an `Environment` model (`posthog_environment` table, fields `id`, `team`, `data_team_id`, `name`, `api_token`) and hook it up to a new project-scoped viewset (`/api/projects/:id/environments/`).
 Every time a new environment is created, we increment the counter of the `Team.id` field and use the obtained value as the environment's `data_team_id`.
+1. Backend: For every existing project (`Team`) we create a matching default `Environment`, reusing the project's `id` (for `data_team_id`) and `api_token` (for `api_token`).
+Any time a new project is created, it also gets a default environment based on the same logic.
+  > A transition period begins at this step.
+For some time we'll have to ensure `api_token` stays synced between the `Team` (legacy scheme) and its default `Environment` (future scheme).
+This just means updating the token reset function to update both.
-	2. We add environments to the project serializer.
+1. Backend: We add environments to `TeamSerializer`.
-	3. We add `current_environment` to the `User` model.
+1. Backend: We add `current_environment` to the `User` model.
+1. Plugin server: We switch to `posthog_environment` as the source of truth for tokens.
+  > The transition period ends at this step.
+We should no longer be using `posthog_team.api_token` anywhere anymore.
+1. Frontend, behind a flag: We add logic for environment availability and selection to `teamLogic`.
+1. Frontend, behind a flag: We add the environment as a breadcrumb item with a dropdown.
-	4. In all querying endpoints, we add support for operations via the environment-specific team ID.
+1. Backend: In all endpoints that query ClickHouse, we add support specifying the environment-specific team ID for querying:
-2. In the frontend, behind a feature flag:
+  - `InsightViewSet`
+  - `QueryViewSet`
+  - `ClickhouseGroupsView`
+  - `ClickhouseExperimentsViewSet`
+  - `PersonViewSet`
+  - `SessionRecordingViewSet`
+  - `DashboardsViewSet` (only by passing the `data_team_id` to `InsightSerializer`s)
+  We must ensure cache keys use the environment-specific team ID, but besides that no caching changes should be needed.

+1. Frontend, behind a flag: We add an "Environments" section to project settings (similar to group types).
-	1. To facilitate this inclusion of environment in breadcrumbs with the UI being overwhelming, we turn the organization name into just an icon.
+1. Frontend, behind a flag: To prevent the UI from being overwhelming, we turn the organization name into just an icon.
 If the organization owner has an email address from a non-email-provider domain, we use that domains favicon.
 Otherwise we show a lettermark (no image uploading for now).
-	2. We add environment availability and selection logic to `teamLogic`.
-Subsequently, we
-	3. Then we add the environment as a breadcrumb item with a dropdown.
-	4. We add an "Environments" section to project settings (similar to group types).
-3. In the plugin server: We allow ingestion using environment tokens.
+1. Backend + frontend behind a flag: We make environment choice explicit in insight & dashboard sharing (`SharingConfiguration` & `SharingViewerPageViewSet`).
+1. We unflag environments.